hanabi/hanabi.github.io/Reference.md

   * Alice goes first.
   * Bob has a red 1 on slot 1 and a blue 2 on slot 2.
   * Alice clues number 2 to Bob, touching a blue 2 on slot 2.
-  * Bob doesn't see any other 1's on *Finesse Position*.
+  * Bob does not see any other 1's on *Finesse Position*.
 Thus, the number 2 clue must be a *Self-Finesse*, so he blind-plays red 1.
   * Cathy comes next.
 From her perspective, Bob should currently think that his slot 2 card is red 2 (instead of blue 2).
 If nothing else happens, Bob will go on to misplay that card.
   * Cathy knows that technically, she could give a *Fix Clue* to Bob to fix the situation.
 However, is that what Alice really intended?
 That would be waste a clue and would be really inefficient.
 Alice must be trying to communicate something extra.
 * In almost all cases, Cathy should blind-play her *Finesse Position* card as the red 2.
 Doing so would "heal" the situation, since Bob would no longer think he has the red 2.